Panga-Watch/publication_material/README.md

 This repository contains all the necessary material (i.e. data and code) to reproduce the results in the manuscript titled "Assessing the drivers of vessel tracking systems adoption for improved small-scale fisheries management".

-Here follows an overview of the folders in this repository:
+Here follows an overview of the folders and files in this repository:

-**1. Data**: stores the data from our surveys in .csv format.
+**1. Data**: stores the datasets in .csv format.
+The database called "master_survey_resp.cvs" contains the responses to our survey, teh databse called "data_clogit.cvs" is the data from our choice experiment formated to run conditional logistic models, and the database called "data_int_regression" is the data from the bidding game formated to run interval regression models.

 **2. Scripts**: contains a .Rmd document to be run in R which reproduces the figures and analyses in our manuscript and generates a report in .html format.

+**3. int_15**: contains a .rda file thats stores the most parsimonious interval regression model and is used to run the simulations of package adoption in hypothetical villages.